openstack/tacker-specs/specs/template.rst

 What is the impact on the docs team of this change?
 Some changes might require donating resources to the docs team to have the documentation updated.
-Don't repeat details discussed above, but please reference them here.
+Don't repeat the details discussed above, but please reference them here.

 References
 ==========

 Please add any useful references here.
-You are not required to have any reference.
+You are not required to have any references.
 Moreover, this specification should still make sense when your references are unavailable.
 Examples of what you could include are:

 * Links to mailing list or IRC discussions